In this section of the Library's Moodle space you will find resources and activities to help you develop your information searching skills.

 Gale Literature is an integrated research platform bringing together multiple literary resources from Gale:

-Gale Literature: Criticism; Resource Center; Contemporary Authors; Dictionary of Literary Biography; LitFinder; Scribner Writer Series; Something About the Author; Twayne's Author Series.
+Gale Literary Index; Gale Literature: Criticism, Resource Center, Contemporary Authors, Dictionary of Literary Biography, LitFinder, Scribner Writer Series, Something About the Author, Twayne's Author Series.

 Unprecedented diversity with access to hard-to-find texts from black and world writers supports diversity in scholarship and perspectives.
 Unparalleled selection of content including 1,200 full-text journals, 500,000 primary works, 20,000 historic literary criticism sources, 1,300 videos, and 20,000 ebooks enables breadth and depth of study.